 13. Governing Law and Applicable Jurisdiction

-The TOU and your use of the Website shall be governed by and construed in accordance with the laws of UK, in force at the time, excluding any rules of private international law or the conflict of laws which would lead to the application of any other laws.
-Regardless of where you access the Website, you agree that any action arising out of or relating to the TOU or your use of the Website shall be filed and adjudicated only in the courts located in London, UK and you hereby irrevocably and unconditionally consent and attorn to the exclusive jurisdiction and venue of such court over any suit, action or proceeding arising out of the TOU or your use of the Website.
-Notwithstanding the foregoing, HTP shall have the right to bring action against you in courts of competent jurisdiction in the jurisdiction in which you reside or are located: (i) to seek injunctive relief against you; (ii) to obtain a judgment against you where a judgment by the Zurich court will, or may not be, enforced by the jurisdiction in which you reside or are located; or (iii) to enforce a judgment obtained against you in the Zurich court.
+The TOU and your use of the Website shall be governed by and construed in accordance with the laws of the EU, in force at the time, excluding any rules of private international law or the conflict of laws which would lead to the application of any other laws.
+Regardless of where you access the Website, you agree that any action arising out of or relating to the TOU or your use of the Website shall be filed and adjudicated only in the courts located in the EU and you hereby irrevocably and unconditionally consent and attorn to the exclusive jurisdiction and venue of such court over any suit, action or proceeding arising out of the TOU or your use of the Website.
+Notwithstanding the foregoing, Confidia shall have the right to bring action against you in courts of competent jurisdiction in the jurisdiction in which you reside or are located: (i) to seek injunctive relief against you; (ii) to obtain a judgment against you wherea judgment by the court will, or may not be, enforced by the jurisdiction in which you reside or are located; or (iii) to enforce a judgment obtained against you in the EU court.

 14. Law Enforcement

 (ii)Confidia shall not be liable for any failure to perform its obligations under the present TOU where such failure results from any cause beyond Confidia’s reasonable control, including, but not limited to, mechanical, electronic or communications failure or degradation.

 (iv) The failure of Confidia to exercise or enforce any right or provision of these TOU does not constitute a waiver of such right or provision, which will still be available to Confidia.